 Novo Nordisk also has a Responsible Sourcing Standard.
-The Responsible Sourcing Standard outlines Novo Nordisk requirements for responsible business conduct consistent with applicable laws and internationally recognized standards.
-It details our global compliance principles and expectations of how our supplier partners conduct business, despite cultural and legal differences among countries where we produce, source, or received goods or require services, the strictest requirement must be followed.
-All supplier partners engaged with Novo Nordisk are expected to act with integrity and adhere to latest Responsible Sourcing Standard version.
+The Responsible Sourcing Standard outlines Novo Nordisk requirements for responsible business conduct consistent with applicable laws and internationally recognised standards.
+It details our global compliance principles and expectations of how our supplier partners conduct business across cultural and legal differences among countries where we produce, source, receive goods or require services.
+We expect our supplier partners to adhere to the strictest applicable requirement.
+In 2024, the content of the Responsible Sourcing Standard was revised and strengthened.
+As part of this update, we reinforced our commitment to prevent modern slavery in our supply chain.

-Responsible Sourcing programme
+Responsible Sourcing Programme

-The Responsible Sourcing Programme was developed initially in 2002 and has since then been updated regularly to provide a comprehensive guidance of our requirements for responsible business conduct towards suppliers, consistent with applicable laws and internationally recognized standards.
+The Responsible Sourcing Programme was developed initially in 2002 and has since then been updated regularly to provide a comprehensive guidance of our requirements for responsible business conduct towards suppliers, consistent with applicable laws and internationally recognised standards.
 All supplier partners engaged with Novo Nordisk are expected to act with integrity and adhere to the Responsible Sourcing Standards.
-Global Procurement is responsible for coordinating and driving the Responsible Sourcing programme into daily operations and is supported by Responsible Sourcing audits and local Responsible Sourcing experts at our strategic production sites.
+The Responsible Sourcing Programme is integrated into our sourcing and procurement processes.
+Global Procurement is responsible for coordinating and driving the Responsible Sourcing programme into daily operations and is supported by relevant business units, Responsible Sourcing audits and local Responsible Sourcing experts at our strategic production sites.

-Based on our annual supply chain risk assessment, audit findings, engagement with suppliers and input from experts and peers, we have defined the following main risk areas in our supply chain in 2023: 1.
+Based on our annual supply chain risk assessment, audit findings, engagement with suppliers and input from experts and peers, we have defined the following main risk areas in our supply chain: 1.
 Worker safety and emergency preparedness, 2.
 Safe and responsible handling of waste and environmental resources and 3.
 Working hours, time off and leave.
-These main risk areas are reflected in our Responsible Sourcing risk model, which identifies high risk suppliers based on country, annual spend and the types of activities which are known to present responsible business risks.
+These main risk areas are reflected in our Responsible Sourcing risk model, which identifies high risk suppliers based on country and the types of activities which are known to present responsible business risks.

-We use Responsible Sourcing audits and questionnaires to assess high risk and other relevant suppliers.
-High risk suppliers are prioritised for Responsible Sourcing audits.
+As part of our Responsible Sourcing Programme, high risk suppliers are prioritised for Responsible Sourcing audits.
 A pre-audit survey on use of vulnerable workers can lead to an extended audit if human rights risk indicators are found.
 Guidance material for auditors includes elaboration of modern slavery risk indicators.

-In 2023, 24 audits took place with the majority performed in China and Brazil.
+In 2024, 23 audits took place with a considerable share performed in China.
 From these audits, findings in the main risk areas related to safety regulations and working hours specifically.
-For all findings action plans are in place and we are following up to ensure implementation and resolution of the issues.
+For all findings, action plans are in place, and we are following up to ensure implementation and resolution of the issues.